fltfx/lighthouse-web-notes/README.md

 # Claudia's Notes
-## Summary1
+## Summary

-This repository contains all of the notes taken by Claudia for the Lighthouse Labs Web Development Bootcamp.
-Is my change working now???
+This repository contains all of the notes taken by [Claudia](https://github.com/fltfx) for the Lighthouse Labs Web Development Bootcamp.